Heart arrhythmia describes an abnormally beating heart.

 The abnormal condition may be a heart rate that is too slow or too fast, or the rhythm may be irregular.

 While there are several types of tests for heart arrhythmia, we are focused on electrocardiogram (EKG) studies.
-In the paragraphs below we summarize the free arrhythmia training tools offered on this website:
+In the paragraphs below we summarize the arrhythmia training tools offered on this website:

 This short course present lessons on calculating heart rate from an EKG tracing, assessing cardiac rhythm, observing P-wave forms, and measurement of intervals and segments.
 Quizzes are available to allow users to practice each teaching point.